forcedotcom/sfdx-jenkins-org/README.md

 7) From your JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.

-8) Setup Jenkins [environment variables](https://jenkins.io/doc/book/using/using-credentials/) for your Salesforce `Consumer Key` and `Username`.
+8) Setup Jenkins [global environment variables](https://wiki.jenkins.io/display/JENKINS/Global+Variable+String+Parameter+Plugin) for your Salesforce `Consumer Key` and `Username`.
 Note that this username is the username that you use to access your Salesforce org.

     Create an environment variable named `SF_CONSUMER_KEY`.